igrigorik/http-client-hints/draft.md

 - Description: Device Pixel Ratio (DPR), is the ratio between physical pixels and density independent pixels on the device.
 - Value Type: number

-### CH-DW
+### CH-RW

-- Description: display width of the requested resource in density independent pixels on the device.
+- Description: Resource Width (RW), is the display width of the requested resource in density independent pixels on the device.
 - Value Type: number